STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 # Plane Detection in 3D Point Clouds

-This c++ project is the author's implementation of the following article
+This c++ project is the authors implementation of the following article

 ## Persistence Analysis of Multi-scale Planar Structure Graph in Point Clouds [(PDF)](https://hal.archives-ouvertes.fr/hal-02490721/document)